Last updated on October 7th, 2020 at 01:54 pm

 Progressive resistance is an elementary factor to develop a stronger version of yourself.
 The only limitation with bodyweight training is the lack of ability to progressive overload, you can overcome this limitation by adding a weighted vest or dip belt to the training routine.

-A dip belt is far more cost effective than a weighted vest, we did a detailed comparison of weighted vest vs dip belt.
+A dip belt is far more cost effective than a weighted vest.

 Thanks for reading.
 Questions are welcomed in the comments as always.
 This site contains affiliate links as well as general health and fitness information.
 Please read my Medical Disclaimer and Writing Disclaimer for more information.